-SECTION 1 - CREDIT RISK
+SECTION 1 - BANKING GROUP RISKS

-In order to achieve greater management efficiency, improve risk management and reduce costs, Banca Sistema launched a process of internal reorganisation targeted at simplifying the Group's structure.
+In order to achieve greater management efficiency, improve risk management and reduce costs, the Banca Sistema Group launched a process of internal reorganisation targeted at simplifying the Group's structure.

-SF Trust Italia S.r.l. was recently fully transferred outside of the scope of the Group and, subsequently, the company is no longer a subsidiary of the Banca Sistema Group.
+SF Trust Italia S.r.I. was recently fully transferred to third parties and, subsequently, the company is no longer a subsidiary of the Banca Sistema Group.

 In July 2013, the subsidiary SF Trust Servicing Ltd. was placed into liquidation, having transferred its company to Specialty Finance Trust Holdings Ltd. in 2012.
-SF Trust Servicing Ltd. is expected to be wound up in the next few months.
+SF Trust Servicing Ltd. is expected to be wound up in the next few months.In fact, on 30 January 2014, SF Trust Servicing in liquidation made an advance payment to SF Trust Holding Ltd. on the result of liquidation for Euro 784 thousand.